preritdas/working-hours-cli/README.md

 A sample generated PDF is displayed below.

 ![Sample Report](readme-content/sample_report.PNG)

+In case you want all the raw data, a CSV file is automatically exported to the same directory as the PDF file (shell current working directory).
+This can be opened directly in Excel and either preserved or converted to .xlsx format.

 | Option | Type | Note |
 | --- | --- | --- |